HunterHeroHan/pcap-element/README.md

    - Import js file in your entry and use `<pcap-element>` as a normal HTML tag
 4. Why no CSS file needed?
    - Styles are built-in to avoid external dependencies and 404 errors
-5. How to switch display modes?
+5. How to switch display mode?
-   - Use `show-hex` attribute: `show-hex="true"` to enable toggle button, allowing user to switch hex/parsed mode; omit or set to false for always parsed mode
+   - Use the `enableHexToggle` attribute: `enableHexToggle` shows the toggle button, allowing users to switch between hex/parsed mode.
+If not set, always parsed mode.

+6. How to show the fullscreen button?

+- Use the `showFullscreenBtn` attribute: `showFullscreenBtn` shows the fullscreen/exit button at the top right, allowing users to toggle fullscreen mode.

 ## Contributing